- 8 min read

 Audio Segmentation | Unitlab Annotate

-The video is purposefully longer to explain the audio labeling process.
-In reality, it takes less time as you become more experienced with the labeling type and the tool.
+The video is purposefully longer to explain the audio segmentation process.
+In reality, it takes less time as you become more experienced with the labeling type and the intuitive interface of your chosen audio annotation software.

 If you plan to increase the quality of your audio labels, Unitlab Annotate provides additional configuration you can use to fine-tune your annotation: